-- Traveling with ChildrenKenya offers wonderful value for families, with many properties running specialised children’s programmes.
-Please note that there may be age limits for game drives, walking safaris and adventure activities.
+- Traveling with ChildrenKenya offers wonderful value for families, with properties running specialised programmes.

-- WildlifeThe “Samburu 5”, Reticulated Giraffe, Somali Ostrich, Beisa Oryx, Grevy’s Zebra and Gerenuk, can be found all over Laikipia
+- Wildlife“Samburu 5”, Reticulated Giraffe, Somali Ostrich, Beisa Oryx, Grevy’s Zebra

-- LanguagesMore than 40 ethnic languages are spoken in Kenya, although the national language is Swahili.
-Most Kenyans also understand English.
+- LanguagesMore than 40 ethnic languages are spoken in Kenya

 - CurrencyKenyan Shilling (KS) or US Dollar (USD)